 Brent Richards, M.D., M.Sc.

-Professor, Departments of Medicine, Human Genetics, Epidemiology and Biostatistics
+Professor, Departments of Medicine (Endocrinology), Human Genetics, Epidemiology and Biostatistics

 Tel: 514-340-8222 ext.
 4362

 brent.richards [at] mcgill.ca

-Dr. Richards has trained in genetics, medicine, endocrinology, epidemiology and biostatistics.
+Professor Richards has trained in genetics, medicine, endocrinology, epidemiology and biostatistics.
 He currently practices endocrinology and runs a research program at McGill University.
-His research program is focused on the identification of the genetic determinants of common, age-related diseases and the translation of these findings to improved clinical care.
-Dr. Richards was a CIHR Clinical Investigator and currently is an FRSQ Clinician Scientist.
-He has had the opportunity to participate in, and sometimes lead, genome-wide association studies recently published in Nature, Nature Genetics, The Lancet and PLoS Genetics.
-Brent has co-chaired the cohorts arm of the UK10K consortium where ~3,800 population-based participants were whole genome-sequenced and these data have been publicly available, along with 50 phenotypes.
+His research program is focused on the identification of the genetic determinants of common diseases and the translation of these findings to improved clinical care.
+Professor Richards was a CIHR Clinical Investigator and currently is an FRSQ Clinician Scientist Merite.
+He has had the opportunity to participate in, and sometimes lead, large-scale human genetic studies published in Nature, JAMA Nature Genetics and The Lancet.
+His work has been recognized through election as a Member of the Royal Society of Canada, College of New Scholars, the American Society of Clinical Investigation, and a Canadian Institutes of Health Research Foundation Grant.

 Research or Clinical Activities